csisztaiarnold/pixelite/README.md

 ## Running locally

-Since Chrome has some cross-origin issue if index.html is simply loaded into the browser, the best way to running the app locally is to run it in a server.
+Since Chrome has a cross-origin issue if index.html is simply loaded into the browser, the best way to running the app locally is to run it in a server.
 For me, the easiest way was to install to run NodeJS's http-server and run it from the root of the project.
 So something like this, assuming NodeJS (and npm) is already installed:

 ~~~
 npm install http-server -g